muchdogesec/vulmatch/README.md

 Possible errors:

 * 400 - The server did not understand the request
+* 401 - The client needs to authenticate
 * 404 - Not found, or the client does not have access to the resource

 ##### GET CVEs